-Medical Privacy in the Workers' Compensation System
+PUBLIC STATEMENT ON Medical Privacy in the Workers' Compensation System

-In 1996, the Health Insurance Portability and Accountability Act charged the federal government with developing a set of rules regulating medical privacy within the health insurance system.
-In 2001, the U.S. Department of Health and Human Services released its Standards for Privacy of Individually Identifiable Health Information.
-These standards do not directly apply to the workers' compensation system, but they include provisions that limit the flow of medical information from covered entities to workers' compensation insurers and benefit administrators.
+In 1996, the Health Insurance Portability and Accountability Act (HIPAA) charged the federal government with developing a set of rules regulating medical privacy within the health insurance system.
+In 2001, the U.S. Department of Health and Human Services (HHS) released their Standards for Privacy of Individually Identifiable Health Information, which do not directly apply to the workers' compensation (WC) system, but still include provisions that limit the flow of medical information from covered entities to WC insurers and benefit administrators.
 The privacy of medical information of patients injured while working should be considered no less sacrosanct than that of those patients injured outside of work.
-However, the American Academy of Actuaries' Workers' Compensation Subcommittee (Subcommittee) believes that any medical privacy legislation or regulation must ensure that the workers' compensation system continues to operate efficiently, while still protecting the privacy of workers' compensation claimants.
-The Subcommittee is concerned that medical privacy provisions need to recognize the difference in information needs between group health and workers' compensation claim payers.
-Otherwise, restricting the flow of information could lead to increased costs for employers from:
+However, the American Academy of Actuaries (the Academy) believes that any medical privacy legislation or regulation must ensure that the WC system continues to operate efficiently, while still protecting the privacy of WC claimants.
+The Academy is concerned that medical privacy provisions need to recognize the difference in information needs between group health and WC claim payers, or else restricting the flow of information could lead to increased costs for employers from: